nvmcr/DataScience_HandBook/Deep_Learning/README.md

 Even with all these RNNs are not popular.
 Because when we think of backpropagation, we know that tanh squashes everything to [-1,1].
 When the gradients are flowing back, many values less than 1 keep getting multiplied.
 By the time gradients from the last hidden state come to the first hidden state the gradients become very very small causing a vanishing gradients problem.
 This problem is solved by LSTMs.
 ## Long Short Term Memory
-It is a variant of RNNS.
+It is a variant of RNN and also follows similar weight sharing.
 There are many new terms involved here.
 In RNN we only combine the previous hidden state with the present input using a neural network and passing through a tanh.
 But in LSTM we have four such activation functions with their own task.
 * i: input gate: decides whether to write to cell
 * f: Forget gate: decides whether to erase cell
 * o: Output gate: decides how much to reveal cell